Graylog2/documentation/pages/getting_started.rst

 Create a Stream Rule
 ^^^^^^^^^^^^^^^^^^^^
-So the Stream is processing all inbound messages data that matches the rule *in real time*.
-We are going to configure it to do this with our Syslog UDP input for any security alert.
+Next, we are going to configure the stream to process our Syslog UDP input messages for any security alerts.

 Hit the *Edit rules* button.